-Katy Steding, BU’s new women’s basketball coach, is looking forward to “a happy marriage” of her coaching style and her players’ on-court style, she said in her public debut at BU in June.
-Steding comes from the University of California, Berkeley, where as an assistant women’s basketball coach she helped lead her team to two NCAA tournaments.
+Katy Steding comes from the University of California, Berkeley, where as an assistant women’s basketball coach she helped lead her team to two NCAA tournaments.

 The women Terriers will “have to adjust to what we want to do, but I’ll actually have to adjust to what they can do and want to do and how they play,” Steding told reporters after being introduced to a crowd of deans and athletics department staff by outgoing athletics director Michael Lynch.
 “If you try to morph players into something that they’re not familiar playing like, you’re going to have problems.”

-With the spectacularly sunny view of the Charles River and the Boston skyline out the wraparound windows of StuVi2’s 26th-floor conference room as a backdrop, Lynch introduced Steding, BU’s seventh women’s basketball team, as a woman whose “experience is second to none,” both as player and coach.
-Before her Berkeley job, the 46-year-old Steding was for seven years head coach of women’s basketball for seven years at Oregon’s Warner Pacific College, where she oversaw the program’s transition from club level to varsity team.
+With the spectacularly sunny view of the Charles River and the Boston skyline out the wraparound windows of StuVi2’s 26th-floor conference room as a backdrop, Lynch introduced Steding, BU’s seventh women’s basketball head coach, as a woman whose “playing experience is second to none,” both as player and coach.
+Before her Berkeley job, the 46-year-old Steding was for seven years head coach of women’s basketball at Oregon’s Warner Pacific College, where she oversaw the program’s transition from club level to varsity team.
 She left in 2008 for a season as assistant coach of the WNBA’s Atlanta Dream.

-She said the coach’s position here was her dream job, because of the University’s rigorous academics, its membership in the Patriot League, and the appeal of living in Boston.
+She told the assemblage that the coach’s position here was her dream job, because of the University’s rigorous academics, its membership in the Patriot League, and the appeal of living in Boston.
 When she saw the BU job was available, she said, “I called John [her husband] immediately and said, ‘Boston’s open.’”

 A student-athlete at Stanford, Steding was a power forward and helped her team to its first NCAA Women’s Division I basketball championship in 1990.
 She graduated that year with a psychology degree.
 A native Oregonian, she was inducted into Stanford’s Sports Hall of Fame in 2002 and the Oregon Sports Hall of Fame in 2004.